idnow/de.idnow.ios/README.md

 #### fontNameRegular

 An optional font name that can be used to replace the regular font used by the SDK.
-Default: System Font: San Francisco Regular
+Default: San Francisco Regular

 #### fontNameMedium

 An optional font name that can be used to replace the medium font used by the SDK.
-Default: System Font: San Francisco Medium
+Default: San Francisco Medium

 #### fontNameLight

 An optional font name that can be used to replace the light font used by the SDK.
-Default: System Font: San Francisco Light
+Default: San Francisco Light

 ### Buttons

 #### underlineButtonTitles

-Default: `false` - Underline all button titles
+Default: `false` - Underline all button titles.
 Set this to `true` in order to underline button title text

 #### boldButtonTitles

-Default: `true` - Make button titles bold
+Default: `true` - Make button titles bold.
 Set this to `false` in order to use normal font weight in button titles

 ## PushNotifications

-In order to use push notifications via the IDnow SDK it is neccessary that your own AppDelegate inherits from the provided IDnowAppDelegate.
-This is neccessary since the callbacks form Apple concerning registration and reception of push notifications is soley handled through the AppDelegate which is not part of our SDK.
-In case your own AppDelegate implements interfaces present in the IDnow SDK please make sure to make a call the super classes (IDnowAppDelegate) implementation as well.
+In order to use push notifications via the IDnow SDK it is neccessary that your own `AppDelegate` inherits from the provided `IDnowAppDelegate`.
+This is necessary because the callbacks from Apple regarding the registration and reception of push notifications are solely handled through the `AppDelegate`, which is not part of our SDK.
+If your own `IDnowAppDelegate` subclass overrides some methods, please make sure to call the superclass's implementation within your overrides.

 Additionally we will need the production certifcate/key pair to send notifications via push to your app via our backend.